To get the best price for your ferry journey we recommend booking early and travelling off-peak.

 The ETIAS will cost €7 for all applicants aged 18-70.
 It will be valid for 3 years for stays of up to 90 days in 180 days.

-It is expected that the ETIAS system will start at the end of 2023, though the exact date has not yet been announced.
+It is expected that the ETIAS system will be introduced in 2024, though the exact date has not yet been announced.
 More information on the ETIAS can be found here.

 The UK EHIC card will continue to be valid for emergency medical care in an EU country until its expiry date and that EU citizens’ EHIC cards will continue to be valid for emergency healthcare in the UK.
 The UK government has introduced a Global Health Insurance Card (GHIC) to replace the EHIC.
 Once your EHIC expires, you can apply for a Global Health Insurance Card (GHIC), free of charge, online at nhs.uk/ghic.